November 27, 2019

 Even though communications is my calling as much as my career, I can find empathy and shared understanding as challenging as anyone amid today’s exploitative lies and where inclusive life-saving boundaries and universal values are threatened or compromised.
 I can vacillate between harsh arguments and enabling acquiescence rather than ensure healthful trust-building boundaries and equitably enthusiastic partnerships.

 Communicate!
-When Push Comes to Love will explore unifying ways to ensure the only true and lasting power of love for ourselves, all interconnected beings and the native organic environment that so wildly beautifully sustains us.
+When Push Comes to Love will explore unifying partnerships that ensure the only true and lasting power of love for ourselves, all interconnected beings and the native organic environment that so wildly beautifully sustains us.

 How are you communicating the palpable peace and joy of oneness in your life and vocation?